-Recently the EPA has been cracking down on improper disposal of mercury related products including assessing heavy fines for improper disposal.
+Recently the EPA has been cracking down on improper disposal of mercury-related products including assessing heavy fines for improper disposal.
 Mercury waste includes mercury-containing industrial wastes and also discarded mercury-containing products.
 Mercury is extremely toxic and spills are very expensive to clean up.

 Inadequate or No Training for Employees in Hazardous Waste Management

 Safety is a major concern in your facility, Protect your employees and the environment, know that hazardous waste management poses many risks.
-Employees that are improperly trained, do not have the knowledge about hazards or proper storage procedures and in turn can create hazardous conditions that endanger lives.
+Employees that are improperly trained, do not have the knowledge about hazards or proper storage procedures and, in turn, can create hazardous conditions that endanger lives.

 Don’t let your facility fail inspection for violations that can be easily managed with training.
 Be sure that employees who handle hazardous materials are trained in the hazards and have the correct knowledge needed to safely perform their duties.
-All ten of these violations can be avoided by having a competent person managing a facilities waste and being trained in order to stay in compliance.
+All ten of these violations can be avoided by having a competent person managing facilities waste and being trained in order to stay in compliance.